huijing/huijing.github.io/_posts/2020-02-01-on-attributes-for-html-form-elements.md

 </form>
 ```

 And you clicked the button, or pressed the Enter key, your form would submit to */login*.
 Guess what?
-The `action` attribute on `<form>` elements also has a default value, which is `GET`.
+The `method` attribute on `<form>` elements also has a default value, which is `GET`.

 Please don't submit any sensitive information, like a password via the form's `GET` method because it becomes **visible** in the URL.
 Go ahead, throw the above form into a blank HTML file and try it.
 Using `POST` will send the form data in the body of the HTTP request.